-Learn more about Dr. Gingerich's research.
+Learn more about Dr. Friedman's research.

-Jeff Wilson is a vertebrate paleontologist whose research focuses on dinosaur (especially sauropod) evolution, distribution, and paleobiology.
+Jeff Wilson Mantilla is a vertebrate paleontologist whose research focuses on dinosaur (especially sauropod) evolution, distribution, and paleobiology.
 He is interested in the palebiogeography of continental vertebrates of the Indian subcontinent, and he conducts field work in central and western India.

 Learn more about Dr. Wilson's research.